CrystalTechSAS/jcrystal_documentation/server/webservices.md

 }
 ```
 This method generates a GET web service:
-- It doesn't receive any query parameters, **just like the method** that defines it.
+- It doesn't receive any query parameters, **just like the method** that defines it doesn't have any parameters.
-- It returns a JSON with the text "Hello world from jCrystal!", **just like the method** that defines it.
+- It returns a JSON with the text "Hello world from jCrystal!", **just like the method** that defines it returns that String.
 - The web service can be found in `/api/test/helloWorld`, **just like the method** that defines it is in the Manager**Test** class and has **helloWorld** as the name.

 As you can see, everything required to completely define your web service is inside this one simple method.